-Customers will be responsible for any applicable network fees that are charged by the Ethereum network.
-For recoveries with an estimated value of over $100, we also charge a small administrative fee to cover the costs of developing and maintaining the asset recovery tool.
-For more information, see our pricing and fees disclosure page.
+Customers are responsible for any Ethereum network fees.
+For recoveries with an estimated value of over $100, we charge a small administrative fee to cover the costs of developing and maintaining the service (see our pricing and fees disclosure page for more details).

 Why do I have to pay the fee in Ethereum?